JoyDTechGirl/JoyDTechGirl/README.md

 ## Hi there 👋 I'm Uwaoma Joy Ogbonna

 🎓 Backend Developer | API Enthusiast | Open Source Contributor

 🚀 Building: [SchediTix](Not Out Yet)

 📚 Applying for Google Summer of Code 2025

-👯 I’m looking to collaborate with developers on many projects 💬 Ask me about code and what i do
+👯 I’m looking to collaborate with developers on many projects

+💬 Ask me about code and what i do

-📫 How to reach me: there's a link to my social media account on my profile 😄 Pronouns: she/her
+📫 How to reach me: there's a link to my social media account on my profile

+😄 Pronouns: she/her

+⚡ Fun fact: i smile alot 😊

 ### 🛠️ Skills
 - Node.js, Express.js, Sequelize, MongoDB, MySQL